 More and more golfers these days turn to golf fitness training to further improve their health in the sport.
 Off course training has proven to be very effective in the development of a golfer’s skills.
 What’s very interesting is that not a lot of people are aware that golfers are encouraged to undergo fitness training just like all those athletes in the more adrenaline-based sports.
-Golf is a sport that greatly relies on precision other than physical strength.
+Golf is a sport that greatly relies on precision other than physical strength, see here for example.
 It involves playing with a club and a ball.
 The club, particularly the shaft, is your engine and the power it’s going to release will translate from your body.
 We all know that the main goal in a game of golf is to hit balls into the holes on a golf course with as few strokes as possible.
 Different kinds of golf clubs are used throughout the game.
 Each type has its own unique function and requires different strength control and skills.
 Hence, it is only right and essential for golfers to follow a carefully-drawn training program if they want to be perfectly fit to play on the golf course.

 In this exercise, you will need a medicine ball that weighs around three to six pounds.
 Perform rotational lunges with the medicine ball as you move your shoulders in a circular motion.